sarahstoneB/DevOps-Interview-Questions-2/README.md

   Load Average is the value which represents the average load on your system for a specific period of time.
    Three numbers represent load averages in 1min, 5mins and 15 mins It an be seen by "top" or "uptme" cmd.

+#### Difference between TCP and UDP:

+  TCP          --------------------------------------------------------------     UDP
+  a.
+Connection-oriented protocol                                                 a.Connectionless protocol
+  b.
+Stream oriented                                                              b.Message oriented
+  c.
+TCP is suited for applications that require high reliability,                c.UDP is suitable for applications that need fast, efficient transmission, such as games. and transmission time is relatively less critical.
+  d.
+TCP header size is 20 bytes                                                  d.
+UDP Header size is 8 bytes.
+  e.
+The speed for TCP is slower than UDP.                                        e.
+UDP is faster because error recovery is not attempted.
+It is a "best effort" protocol.